jundalisay/spblist/content/en/research/whittaker/aether/chapter-02d.md

 Franklin tells us in his Autobiography:

+{{< q a="Franklin" >}}
-"Nollet could not at first believe that such a work came from America.
+Nollet could not at first believe that such a work came from America.
 He said it must have been fabricated by his enemies at Paris to decry his system.
 After he was assured that  Franklin did do it at Philadelphia, he published a volume of letters, chiefly addressed to me, defending his theory.
-He denied the verity of my experiments, and of the positions deduced from them."
+He denied the verity of my experiments, and of the positions deduced from them.
+{{< /q >}}

 <!-- We must now trace the events which led up to the discovery which so perturbed Nollet. -->